driedpampas/realme-8-megaguide/readme.md

 <br><br>
 <div align="center">

-Tested on 07/31/2023 by [e and two others.
+Tested on 07/31/2023 by Me and a few others.
 No guarantees are given at any point.
 Use with caution.</p>
 </div>